mondoohq/installer/docs/integration/cicd.md

   files: imagedefinitions.json
 ```

 Additionally, you need to configure your AWS CodeBuild project to store the credentials for the Mondoo agent in `MONDOO_AGENT_ACCOUNT`.
 You can [download the credentials](../agent/configuration).
-For AWS CodeBuild we need to encode the [credentials as base64](#store-mondoo-credentials).
+For AWS CodeBuild, you need to encode the [credentials as base64](#store-mondoo-credentials).

 Next, you create a new `MONDOO_AGENT_ACCOUNT` variable and paste the content of the agent credentials: